Theo Todman's Web Page - Notes Pages

 - It’s worth taking a glance at the above page from time to time to contextualise what follows below.

-- I scheduled 7 hours / week on this project in 25Q3 but only expended about three-quarters of this allocation.
-Moreover, about 60% of this time was spent on ‘useful’ admin: mostly organising the Enigma Ensemble, but some using MuseScore.
-The rest was spent playing the oboe.
-So, nothing on the Tenor Recorder, Piano, Aural or Theory.
+- I scheduled 8 hours / week on this project in 26Q2 and more or less achieved this for the quarter and YTD.
+However, just over 60% of this time was spent on ‘useful’ admin: mostly organising the Enigma Ensemble and using MuseScore.
+Most of the rest was spent playing the oboe but I made some minimal progress on the Tenor Recorder, Piano and Aural, but no Theory.

 - While I’ve been focusing on Grade VII oboe, I have also looked at Grade VIII.
 However, of late I’ve not focused on this.

-- I now practice almost every day.
-While this is sometime for only 15 minutes, which just about keeps things ticking over, it has been increasingly for 30 minutes which is building up stamina and making playing more enjoyable.
+- Except in the rare occasions when I’m unwell, I now practice almost every day.
+While this is sometimes for only 15 minutes, which just about keeps things ticking over, it has been increasingly for 30 minutes which is building up stamina and making playing more enjoyable.
 I need to keep in shape as an oboist, though I’m probably more in shape than most other members of the Ensemble.

 - That said, time organising the Enigma Ensemble is time well spent.
 We’re much better organised and time is much better spent than under our previous Director.
 My efforts seem to be appreciated.

-- I was persuaded to buy a Tenor Recorder with the intention of joining a recorder quartet with other members of the Enigma Ensemble.
+- Back in January 2025 I was persuaded to buy a Tenor Recorder with the intention of joining a recorder quartet with other members of the Enigma Ensemble.
 I was enthusiastic for a couple of weeks and can play some simple stuff.
 However, the Tenor recorder is quite a large instrument (about the size of an oboe, but fatter) and it’s difficult to stretch your fingers to cover the holes exactly as there are no keys and the lower notes squeak when spit collects!
-I didn’t touch it in the last Quarter.
-I intend to give it another go.
-Hopefully the problems fade away over time.
+It didn’t get much of a look in during the last quarter.

 - Sadly, the piano just can’t get a look in.
 I’ve retained it on my ‘Daily Tasks’ list, but now with only 5 minutes planned / day!
 I intend to give it another go.